Gateway to College

-Part of a national network that includes 43 programs in 22 states, HCC's Gateway program is in its sixth year, and has earned national recognition for its extraordinary success.
+Part of a national network that includes 43 programs in 22 states, HCC's Gateway program has earned national recognition for its extraordinary success.
 More than 140 students from eight different local school districts have graduated from Gateway to date.
 Before entering Gateway, most had a high school GPA below 2.0.
 Some had left school entirely, while others were behind their cohort and unlikely to complete.
 In addition to finishing high school through the Gateway program, these students accumulated approximately 24 college credits.
 Most Gateway graduates continue in college.

 Students complete an in-depth application process with Gateway, including essays, testing, and a personal interview.
 The three most critical pieces of the application process are the ability to read at the eighth grade level, the genuine desire to finish high school, and a commitment to the changes necessary to become successful college students.

 Gateway is rigorous.
 Students take a fulltime college course load, with classes that match their high school requirements, MCAS needs, and career interests.
 Many also take classes using PLATO (credit recovery).
 They attend classes in five terms: fall, intersession (January), spring, Maymester (May), and summer.
-They need to meet the same standards as students on federal financial aid: successful completion of 67% of attempted courses, with a minimum 2.0 GPA.
+They need to meet the same standards as students on federal financial aid: successful completion of 67% of attempted courses, with a minimum GPA of 2.0.

 Gateway is open to students ages 16-20 years of age.
 Interested students MUST attend an information session to start the application process.
 Upcoming sessions are listed below.
 Students must come from school districts with a contract with Gateway to College.